Dionid/davidshekunts_blog/content/blog/encyclopedia-domain-driven-design-light-what-is-it-and-why/index.md

 third-party APIs, fs and the like)
 1. `Aggregate + Rich Domain Model` - as a way to organize Application Entities and business logic
 1. `Domain Features` - as a way to highlight business logic in the context of several Entities
-1. `Application Service` - as a convenient way to organize application logic
+1. `Application Service` - as a convenient way to organize Application logic
-1. `Service Object` - to maximize SOLID domain logic and application logic
+1. `Service Object` - to maximize SOLID in Domain and Application logic
-1. `Latent CQRS` - as the rules of what the API can receive and give, and also what kind of operations can be performed inside the endpoint API
+1. `Latent CQRS` - as the rules of what the API can or can't do, and also what kind of operations can be performed inside the endpoint
-1. `Minimal AOP` - as a convenient way to “stratify” logic and reuse it
+1. `Minimal AOP` - as a convenient way to “slice” logic and reuse it
-1. `Backend for Frontend (BFF)` - as a way to aggregate data for the frontend and make the frontend more and more dull and the backend more intelligent
+1. `Backend for Frontend (BFF)` - as a way to aggregate data for the frontend and make the frontend more and more "stupid" and the backend more "smart"
 1. `Domain and Intergratione Events` - to implement asynchronous operations and reduce logic connectivity (and also Saga, but more on that later)
-1. `Behavior UniT Test Driven Development (BUTTDD)` - check out the name, complete fucking, but this is an approach to organizing code that is convenient for writing minimal, but most important tests.
+1. `Behavior UniT Test Driven Development (BUTTDD)` - everybody love butts, but nobody love write tests, but this is an approach combines the best from both worlds so you will love writing tests.

 # When DDDL is needed
 There are 2 main situations for using DDDL: (1) `Enterprise` and (2) `Maximum Flexibility`.

 ## Enterprise

-When you are already big enough (or know that you will become such) and you need to solve scaling problems.
+When you are already big enough (or you absolutely sure will become) and you need to solve scaling problems.

-Again, DDDL is a set of plug & play concepts.
+Again, `DDDL` is a set of plug & play concepts.
 Choose those that you like and use for health.
 Ready recipes:

-1. If you have many data sources (databases, third-party services such as Auth0, Firebase , Hasura, partner APIs and so on) – the `Repository + Query Object` link will help you.
+1. If you have many data sources (databases, third-party services such as Auth0, Firebase , Hasura, partner APIs and so on)? `Repository + Query Object` will help you.
 1. A sea of ​​complex queries litter your code base? - again take a `Repository` and get a `Query Object` for free!
-1. If you have a lot of input APIs (user, admin and a bunch of other REST APIs, bots, they also ask you to screw GraphQL) - then `BFF + Service Object` to help you
+1. If you have a lot of input APIs (user, admin and a bunch of other REST APIs, bots, GQL) - you need a magic of `BFF + Service Object`
 1. Tired of a bunch of "pass-through" logic litter the code of operations: validation , authorization, logging, transactions, tracing, metrics, .etc?
 Then you need `AOP`
-1. Tired of the mishmash inside the application: it is not clear where it is, a change in one place breaks everything else, new developers piss and cry when they see the code - then it's time to find out what `Application and Domain logic, Aggregate and Rich Domain Model` are
+1. Tired of the mishmash inside the application: a change in one place breaks everything else, new developers piss and cry when they see the code - then it's time to find out what `Application and Domain logic, Aggregate and Rich Domain Model` are
-1. Okay, we pushed everything into the services application logic and domain logic, but the application services are simply bold!
+1. Okay, we pushed everything into the services application logic and domain logic, but the application services are simply fat!
 Then we turn towards `Service Object`
 1. Has it become difficult to write data queries?
 It is unclear how to mix this with business logic models. - `CQRS` to the rescue
 1. Does the API behave unpredictably? - again `CQRS` to the rescue
 1. Already not fit in CRUD? - again `CQRS`
 1. To write tests for the endpoint API, you need to raise the HTTP server, database, fixtures , Redis, beat your wife, deploy sandbox of third-party services, in short, is it impossible to write unit tests?
-God help you ...
-And also `BUTTDD`
+God help you...
+And also `BUTTDD`!
 1. Too long chains of operations, in which a lot of calls to third-party services ? - `Integration and Domain Events` will help bring this logic away.
 1. etc.

 I know it seems complicated.
 But a close look will notice a **branched tree of problems and solutions**.
- If you can predict some branch of this tree at the start of the project, then you can immediately lay down these concepts, then you will get the fruits in the form of ready-made solutions.
-If not, then wait for the rupture of the anus and begin to enter them after.
+If you can predict some branch of this tree at the start of the project, then you can immediately lay down these concepts.
+If not, then wait for the *rupture of the anus* and begin to enter them after.

-From the very beginning of any long-term project in any language and framework from an average size, I would always use:
+From the very beginning of any long-term average size project in any language and framework, I would always use:

 `BUTTDD + Service Objects + Rich Domain Model + BFF + Repository + Query Object`